Sunday, January 11, 2009

 My Favorite Peanut Butter Cookies

 I love peanut butter cookies and every once in awhile I get a craving for some.
-I can say two things for sure - that I do not like the flourless peanut butter cookie recipes and I have to have the right balance between the sweetness and the nuttiness, and not too much of the one or the other.
-I really like this recipe because it seems to have just that right mix.
+I can say two things for sure - that I do not like the 3 ingredient, flourless peanut butter cookie recipes, though I've included that one for those of you who do.
+We used to make those back in my low carb days, using Splenda.
+Second, I have to have the right balance between the sweetness and the nuttiness, and not too much of the one or the other.
+I really like this recipe because it seems to have a nice mix of the two.

-Now, you are supposed to press the traditional crosshatching into the top of each cookie with the tines of a fork as you flatten it, but this is a very soft dough that requires at least an hour, and maybe longer, of chilling just to be able to roll them into balls.
-Well, I was in a hurry and wanting some cookies well before all that, so, I just used my cookie scoop, left them rounded and they were just fine for me!
+Now... you are supposed to press the traditional crosshatching into the top of each cookie with the floured tines of a fork as you flatten it, and this is a very soft dough that requires chill time, several hours or even overnight is better - just to be able to roll them into balls.
+I have been known to use a cookie scoop when I'm in the midst of a craving for them and just leave them in rounded balls, and they turn out pretty good that way.

 Ingredients